Skip to main navigation Skip to search Skip to main content

 • Tattoos (particularly tattooing in Japan and Japanese style tattoos outside of Japan)

-I am interested in supervising PhD students in any of these areas.
+I am interested in supervising PhD students in the above areas.

 I have written a book Controlling Language in Industry: Controlled Languages for Technical Documents (Palgrave Macmillan) and edited a book Current Practices and Trends in Technical and Professional Communication (ISTC Books).